 However, I will disclose that there are levels to me.
 Should you not care to read on, just scroll down to the recipe.
 This cake is very good.
 I promise.
 I hope you try it.
 However, if you're still with me, carry on.

 I'm very much of a what you see is what you get kind of gal.
 I'm pretty transparent when it comes to friendships.
-Not many things bother me, but should something go amiss in our relationship and I want to fix it, I will tell you.
+Not many things bother me and I don't overthink when it comes to this area of my life, but should something go amiss in our relationship and I want to fix it, I will tell you.
 I would rather lay it all out on the table and talk it out to find a solution than talk about you behind your back to twenty other people, leaving you in the dark that I'm upset.
 We're not 12.
 It's like that saying, "Holding onto anger is like drinking the poison and expecting the other person to die."
 Let's see if we can come to some sort of solution and fix it.

 On another level, there have been instances where something has gone awry, but I don't care to fix it.
 This could be something as simple case of a personality clash.
 I'll dismiss you from my inner circle and lock the door.
 However, I will continue to be cordial, unless you give me reason otherwise.
+If you ask me about, I will tell you and I'll tell you how I came to this decision.
 If you go rogue and become cutting, rude or belligerent, I have a mouth piece and I am not afraid to use it.
 I will retaliate and defend myself - and very likely reward myself for listening to my gut instinct about fixing the relationship.

 If you straight up wrong or betray me and I find out, I will shut you out and pretend I do not know you.
 Harsh, but true.
-I can walk right by you without so much as a glance in your direction.
+I have the ability to walk right past you without so much as a glance in your direction.
 Loyalty is extremely important to me.
 Despite how I feel about you, I will never encourage anyone to take on my feelings or views.
 Why?
 Because I know not everyone will get on with someone the same way as someone else.
 I also find negative people tend to self-destruct on their own accord.